 Being overweight is a sign that there are imbalances in your everyday life and one major contributor to weight gain is excess stress.
 Practising yoga enables you to bring a deep sense of relaxation to your body and your mind, helping you to de-stress and allowing you to lose weight naturally.

 People often say that they are not flexible enough to do yoga.
 The truth is, it doesn’t matter how tight your muscles are as asanas works by safely stretching your muscles and help you to practise it further.
 Moreover, yoga also stretches other soft tissue in the body such as ligaments and tendons.
 Increasing the range of motion in the joints and allowing you to move around more freely.

 6. Improves muscle tone and strength

 Many asanas have a profound effect on your upper body strength, such as the downward and upward dog, whilst the plank focuses on your core.
 Likewise, standing poses strengthen your upper leg muscles and lower back.
 Essentially any pose will strengthen an area of the body if it is practised in the right way, without putting too much stress on specific muscle groups.

 7. Benefits breathing and lowers blood pressure

 If you practise yoga consistently, your lung capacity will increase as a result of the deep breathing process.
 This will then have a positive effect on more intense sports that you might be a part of, increasing your stamina and endurance.
-Furthermore, meditation and calming yoga asanas slow down your heart rate which in turn lowers blood pressure and have also been linked with improving the immune system and lowering cholesterol.
+Meditation and calming asanas slow down your heart rate which in turn lowers blood pressure.
+And have also been linked with improving the immune system and lowering cholesterol.